agent18/agent18.github.io/_posts/2018-12-22-DP-CT-examples.markdown

 1-0 for STM

-Rule #5: A closing statement on what it means for us is missing in my text.
+Rule #5: A closing statement on what it means for us is missing in my version.
 Also I think what is missing in my text is, we are yet to discover a ton more of the map and over throw many of our beliefs.
 An STM very well featured it as shown below: